codeafrik/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21. File 20-hiago removes all letters c and C from input.

 22. File 21-reverse Write a script that reverse its input.

+23. File 22-users_and_homes displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file.